 Uninstall program dependencies

-As we mentioned earlier, sometimes an app will install a bunch of other packages that are required by the app to properly function.
+As mentioned earlier, sometimes an app will install a bunch of other packages required by the app to function properly.
 For instance, if you install any app developed for the KDE Plasma desktop environment, the app will install a bunch of KDE packages that it depends upon.
 You may not need these packages anymore when you’ve uninstalled the app.
-Uninstalling them does no harm to the proper functioning of other apps on your PC.
-That’s mostly thanks to the autoremove
+Uninstalling them may harm the proper functioning of other apps on your PC.
+That’s mostly thanks to the autoremove command which finds obsolete software packages that are not being used by any apps and removes them from your system.
+After uninstalling an app, it is always better to run the following command.

 sudo apt-get autoremove